 Regardless of how the case is handled, most juvenile and adult crimes are identical in their definitions.

 Our lawyers want to help you get through this difficult time.
 When you hire the Edgett Law Firm, you can expect us to:

 Get the Facts Straight

 A solid negotiation can make or break your case.
 We have the resources, tools, and contacts needed to conduct a comprehensive investigation to get the facts.
 We’ll interview witnesses and locate evidence that can be key to preventing the prosecution from proving their case.

 Our comprehensive approach to investigations works to our advantage when we meet with the prosecutors.
 Our attorneys will use the facts and evidence we have uncovered to make the strongest possible case for leniency.

 You probably know that the justice system is focused on rehabilitating juveniles.
-Prosecutors and judges do, however, have authority to impose harsh punishments–including detention.
+Prosecutors and judges do, however, have the authority to impose harsh punishments–including detention.
 That’s the last thing you want to happen.